drmuey/simver/README.md

 Simpler is easier which means you are more likely to do it and it is more likely to be useful to your consumers.

 Under this scheme, version numbers and the way they change convey *very little* meaning about the underlying code and what has been modified from one version to the next.
-That information is much better conveyed by a proper changelog (e.g.t he “[Keep a Changelog](http://keepachangelog.com/en/1.0.0/)” format).
+That information is much better conveyed by a proper changelog (e.g. the “[Keep a Changelog](http://keepachangelog.com/en/1.0.0/)” format).

 Some reasons why this is good: